hexedwalnut/fen-ttrpg/content/core/ref/maneuvering-counter-specialization.md

 ## Description

-When you use your reaction to make an attack of opportunity you can move (as per the [move]({{< ref "/core/ref/move-action.md" >}}) minor action) as a reaction.
+When you use your reaction to make an attack of opportunity with a polearm, you can move (as per the [move]({{< ref "/core/ref/move-action.md" >}}) minor action).
 This movement doesn't provoke attacks of opportunity.